CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-twitter.md

 # Property `twitter`

-The property `twitter` allows you to set the optional twitter app's properties `hashtags` and `via`.
+The `twitter` property is optional and is created only if twitter is selected as platform in the share block and a `hashtags` or `via` value is added to twitter.
 The property value should be a nested JSON object.
 The following table lists all its sub-properties:

 ## Twitter sub-properties